TMJ is an acronym that means "temporo-mandibular joint." Symptoms are varied because this joint is complex and there are many possible TMJ disorders.

 Tooth wear is manifested by flat areas on the chewing surfaces of back teeth, by shortening of the front teeth over the years, and by notches in the teeth along the gumline.

-Other TMJ symptoms come from spasms in the jaw muscles.
-This can result in limited mouth opening, or deviation of the jaw to one side when it opens.
+TMJ disorder often brings spasms in the jaw muscles.
 These spasms can also cause pain.
 The pain can seem to be confined to the chewing muscles, or it can radiate and be manifest as headaches which can sometimes be so severe as to be debilitating.
-The most common TMJ related headache is a located on the side of the head over the area of the temple.
-This is called a temporal headache and is often misdiagnosed as migraine.
+The most common TMJ related headache is located on the side of the head over the area of the temple.
+This is called a temporal headache and is often misdiagnosed as a migraine.

 There may also be noises in the joint, such as clicking or popping or a grinding noise that is called crepitus.